vCenter Server systems are licensed with vCenter Server licenses that have per-instance capacity.

 For example, suppose that you install a vCenter Server system and use it in evaluation mode for 20 days and assign the system an appropriate license.
 The evaluation mode license of vCenter Server will expire after the remaining 40 days of the evaluation period.

 License and Evaluation Period Expiry

 When the license or evaluation period of a vCenter Server system expires, all hosts disconnect from that vCenter Server system.

-If you upgrade vCenter Server to a version that starts with a different number, you must apply a new license.
+If you upgrade vCenter Server to a major version that starts with a different number, the evaluation period restarts and you must assign a new license.
 For example, if you upgrade a vCenter Server system from 5.x to 6.x, you must license the system with a vCenter Server 6 license.

-If you upgrade the edition of the license, for example, from vCenter Server Foundation to vCenter Server Standard, you must replace the existing license on the system with the upgraded license.
+If you upgrade the edition of the license, for example, from vCenter Server Foundation to vCenter Server Standard, replace the existing license on the system with the upgraded license.